 By covering basic concepts in aerodynamics, the Aerospace Engineering program explores the science of flight.
 Topics such as drag, streamlining, airfoil stall and aircraft design will be studied.
-Participants learn how wings and aircrafts create lift to fly.
-Wind- and water-tunnel experiments are conducted to visualize the flow over aircraft, and computer simulations are run for different airfoil shapes.
-Participants will design and build a simple model aircraft using what they learned.
-They will also be able to test their designs in the wind tunnel, and see it soar in free-flight!
+Participants learn how wings and aircraft create lift to fly.
+Wind- and water-tunnel experiments are conducted to visualize the airflow over aircraft, and computer simulations are run for different airfoil shapes.
+Participants will design and build a simple model aircraft using what they have learned.
+They will also be able to test their design in the wind tunnel, and see it soar in free-flight!

 Biology, Biotechnology, & Bioinformatics (Frontiers I)

 This program explores current topics in biology and biotechnology.
 Participants become part of a crowd sourcing initiative to develop new antibiotics, learn about the pollinator crisis and work with a computer simulation involving bee behavior, investigate how molecular biology and genetic barcoding can reveal environmental concerns.
 The roots of biotechnology are also covered in two fun exercises – fermenting root beer and making liquid nitrogen ice cream.

 Biomedical Engineering (Frontiers I)

 At the crossroads of engineering, biology, and medicine lies an exciting science making historic breakthroughs that are extending lives, re-enabling the disabled, and vastly improving the quality of life.
 This is biomedical engineering, and WPI is at the forefront of research that is leading to many of these breathtaking developments.
 In this program, participants will develop innovative solutions to real world problems.
 They will also build and test prototypes in this exciting field to begin addressing our Nation's medical needs.